 The Company has consistently maintained a strong liquidity position.
-Cash provided by operating activities during fiscal 2014 was \$117.5 million as compared to \$93.0 million in fiscal 2013.
+Cash provided by operating activities during fiscal 2015 was \$93.9 million as compared to \$117.5 million in fiscal 2014.
 These amounts have enabled the Company to fund its regular operating needs, capital expenditure program, cash dividend payments and selective repurchases of the Company's common stock.

-Cash provided by operating activities for these periods was primarily generated by earnings adjusted for depreciation, deferred taxes, and changes in working capital.
-The increase of \$24.5 million for fiscal 2014 over fiscal 2013 is primarily due to a larger decrease in inventory from the end of the fiscal year and an increase in net income and accrued expenses, partially offset by an increase in accounts receivable and prepaid and other assets.
+Cash provided by operating activities for these periods was primarily generated by earnings adjusted for the change due to depreciation and changes in working capital and share-based compensation.
+The decrease of \$23.6 million for fiscal 2015 compared to fiscal 2014 is primarily due to a larger increase in inventory from the end of the prior fiscal year and a decrease in accrued bonus and benefits, partially offset by an increase in net income and a decrease in accounts receivable and prepaid and other assets.

-The Company believes that its cash, cash equivalents and short-term investments, together with cash flows from operations and borrowings available under its revolving credit agreement, will be adequate to fund the Company's proposed capital expenditures, dividends and other operating requirements for fiscal 2015 and for the foreseeable future.
+The Company believes that its cash, cash equivalents and short-term investments, together with cash flows from operations and borrowings available under its revolving credit agreement, will be adequate to fund the Company's proposed capital expenditures, dividends and other operating requirements for fiscal 2016 and for the foreseeable future.